Sydney-Informatics-Hub/dgx-cluster-onboarding-guide/notebooks/jupyter_tutorial.md

 # Tutorial: Running a Jupyter Lab Workload
 A workload is the actual job or task you want to run on the platform.
-This could be training an AI model, running inference, doing data preprocessing, or conducting a scientific simulation.
+This could be training an AI model, and running an inference model and exposing its endpoint, doing data preprocessing, or conducting a scientific simulation.

 Generally, the minimum requirements you need before creating the workload include: